primer/react/.changeset/twenty-turtles-behave.md

 ---
-"@primer/react": patch
+"@primer/react": major
 ---

-Fix `ActionListItem` border-radius on hover for `full` list variant
+Ensure `ActionListItem` has a border-radius on hover for `full` list variant